Purtis Creek State Park

 This park participates in the Angler Education "Tackle Loaner Program"; individuals can borrow rods, reels and tackle boxes with hooks, sinkers and bobbers.

 The park offers a variety of educational opportunities, including guided hikes, nature tracking and stargazing.
 Special programs are given for groups upon request.
+Check the calendar for upcoming events and programs.

 Nearby points of interest include Lake Tawakoni State Park, Fairfield Lake State Park; Texas State Railroad; Tyler State Park; First Monday Trade Days in Canton; Cedar Creek Reservoir; and the Dallas/Fort Worth areas.
 While you are in the area, visit the Texas Freshwater Fisheries Center in Athens, a unique TPWD facility showcasing aquatic life and sportfishing in Texas.